-5 ideas to get your started
+5 Ideas to get you started

-In keeping up with the day to day, it’s hard to find time to improve!
+In keeping up with the day-to-day, it’s hard to find time to improve!
 Here’s a top 5 list to help you identify the key areas where you can introduce more automation to your supply processes:

 1. Do you have disparate systems, with separate data sets?
 Take a look at what integration is possible among your existing systems.
 Your technology vendor partners should be able to quickly tell you what integrations have already been created and are supported, and how they can help you pass data across your systems.
 Disparate systems mean more data errors, more manual labor (like double keying) and less visibility.